 First a point of clarification: we have two furnaces of the exact same make/model.
-Furnace B handles the north wing of the house and Furnace A handles the west wing.
-They share the same primary feed line from the fuel tank but they are on separate thermostats and have separate duct systems.
+Furnace B handles the north wing of the house, and Furnace A the west wing.
+They share the same primary feed line from the fuel tank but are on separate thermostats and have separate duct systems.

-With that said…last year after a lot of research, many phone calls and a bit of sheer luck, I managed to find the guy that until a few years ago had serviced the furnaces here at Purgatory for the last 20+ years.
+With that said, after a lot of research, many phone calls and a bit of sheer luck, I managed last year to find the guy who, until a few years ago, serviced the furnaces here for the last 20+ years.
 He came out and gave the units a tune up back in January.
-In August I set about sorting out our heating situation for the winter as after we had a look into the ducts we decided we really should get them cleaned.
+In August I set about sorting out our heating situation for the winter, as after we looked into the ducts, we decided we really should get them cleaned.
 Last winter the boys both suffered from some respiratory irritations and I’m pretty certain it’s because of dirty ducts.
-So back in June I tried to call The Good Furnace Guy, aka Phil Soucy of Summit Heating, but got no response.
+So in June I tried to call The Good Furnace Guy, aka Phil Soucy of Summit Heating, but got no response.
 Then I tried again at the beginning of August and found out he had passed away at the start of June.
-Even though I only met him once I was bummed out as he was a really nice guy and that had to be very hard for people who knew him well.
-Since diesel furnaces are rare out here finding someone new to work on them might have been difficult, but I called up our oil provider and asked them if they knew anyone who worked on such beasts and they gave me the info for The Furnace Man.
+Even though I only met him once, I was bummed out as he was a really nice guy and that had to be very hard for people who knew him well.
+Since diesel furnaces are rare here, finding someone new to work on them might have been difficult, but I called up our oil provider and asked them if they knew anyone who worked on such beasts and they gave me the info for The Furnace Man.

 One distressing item to note is that the previous owners ran the furnaces sans filters.
-Granted according to the historic thermostat settings they kept things very very chilly during the winter months and only raised the temperature in the mornings and evenings to 62F.
-Still no filters in the outgoing air and no filters in the return vents made for some pretty nasty air quality.
-Which explains why Tenar and Thy had some respiratory irritation last winter.
+Granted, according to the historic thermostat settings, they kept things very, very chilly during the winter months and only raised the temperature in the mornings and evenings to 62F.
+Still, no filters in the outgoing air or return vents made for some pretty nasty air quality, which explains why Tenar and Thy had some respiratory irritation last winter.

 Once everything was all put back together and running smoothly, I set about getting the next few phases of this project sorted out, as Randy charges quite a bit by the hour, so our original idea of having a single service provider handle the tuneup, moving a thermostat and helping clean/repair the ducts was not fiscally responsible.